apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/run_kubeblocks_on_a_playground.md

 2. Click the Dashboard icon on the left bar and two monitoring panels show on the page.
    ![Dashboards](../image/dashboards.png)
-3. Click the `MySQL` panel to monitor the status of the ApeCloud MySQL cluster deployed by the playground.
+3. Click General -> MySQL to monitor the status of the ApeCloud MySQL cluster deployed by the playground.
    ![MySQL_panel](../image/mysql_panel.png)

 ### High availability of ApeCloud MySQL